Are You Living On Sesame Street?

 I don’t care who you are, what you do, or how much money you have.
 If you are a jerk, I want to steer clear of all that.

-II used to go out to see bands by myself.
+I used to go out to see bands by myself.
 As a musician and singer/songwriter, I wanted to listen to music, dance a little, and relieve stress.
 I know I got judged because if a female is dancing alone, they must be flucked up or drunk, right?
 I was neither.
-I was merely a person wanting to listen to music, take a break from reality, and let go, but I knew I was being judged.
+I was merely a person wanting to listen to music, take a break from my stressed life, and let go, but I knew I was being judged.
+I’m so glad I didn’t care and enjoyed those moments.

-It’s funny: If a child wiggles away at a musical event, people think it’s endearing and cute.
-But if an adult does it, there must be something wrong with them.
+It’s funny: If a child wiggles away dancing, people think it’s endearing and cute.
+But if an adult does it, some may think there must be something wrong with them.

 That’s because, as adults, we have the judge gene on high alert.
 We forgot that part of our brains that enjoyed the moment instead of picking it apart.
-Can you think of a time when you were a kid and were judgy?
+Can you think of a time when you were a kid and were judgmental?
 Most likely not.
 Kids are free-spirited and curious sponges.
 Everything is new and fun.
-As adults, we can become jaded and experience life through a victim lens.
+As adults, we can become fearful and jaded.

 The Ted Lasso TV show made this Walt Whitman quote famous: “Be curious, not judgmental.”
 If we are curious, life is exciting.
-When we judge, it becomes about our insecurities.
+When we judge, it becomes about our insecurity because we are comparing ourselves to another.

-The characters on Sesame Street show what it’s like to be in healthy relationships where, if there is a problem, they communicate with one another instead of ignoring the issue.
-In real life, the passive-aggressive monster loves to show its ugly head in unhealthy relationships where one wants to feel superior to the other.
+The characters on Sesame Street show what it’s like to be in healthy relationships, where if there is a problem, they communicate with one another instead of ignoring the issue.
+In real life, the passive-aggressive monster loves to rear its ugly head in unhealthy relationships where one wants to feel superior to the other.
 I’d rather live on Sesame Street.

 Thank you for reading.
 Let’s take a page from Sesame Street and be better people for ourselves and others.
 If we all do our part to be more mindful and kind, our world will be a better place.
 Let me know in the comments if you can relate to this.